In part three of our series about college visits, we share tips and questions to ask to make it a memorable day.

 Check out Part 1 and 2 of our series -

-Dolly Duplantier is a freelance writer, editor and social media specialist.
+Dolly Duplantier is a freelance writer, editor, and social media specialist.
 She is the mother of three children, a college graduate, a college student, and a high school student.
-She is constantly learning from them and loves volunteering for their schools and sports teams.
-Writing about people and organizations who make a difference, including amazing teachers, is one of the best aspects of her job!
+Writing about people and organizations making a difference is one of the best aspects of her job!